 Regulatory permissions are issued under the Protection of Investors (Bailiwick of Guernsey) Law, 2020 ("the POI Law").

 The POI Law does not permit licences to be issued to individuals.
-Entities seeking to be licensed must familiarise themselves with the scope of Schedules 1 and 2 to the POI Law to identify which categories and restricted activities may be relevant to the prospective business to be undertaken.
+Entities seeking to be licensed must familiarise themselves with the scope of Schedules 1 and 2 of the POI Law to identify which categories and restricted activities may be relevant to the prospective business to be undertaken.

 Applicants applying to be licensed must read and understand the minimum criteria for licensing set out in Schedule 4 to the POI Law.

 There are 4 fast track application types in respect of Guernsey regulated entities:

 - Qualifying Investor Funds (“QIFs”);